findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Diagram of Hyperstar collimation workflow](Collimation_workflow.png)

 This workflow is important.
 Using this method, you always stay as close as possible to the proper backfocus (assuming “no gap” is the right backfocus for you).
-If you make adjustments without zeroing out first, the back focus will incrementally drift, which means that your attempts to get a good collimation will produce incrementally bad results.
+If you make adjustments without zeroing out first, back focus incrementally drifts, which means that even with the best intentions, you get incrementally bad results.

 ## Start with a Centered Corrector Plate
 > [!IMPORTANT]
 > A corrector plate that is centered (optically “on-axis”) is the foundation for good collimation and focus with Hyperstar.
-Without a centered corrector plate, you will not get a flat field or sharp stars in your images.
+Without a centered corrector plate, you don't get a flat field or sharp stars in your images.
 You might even think there’s something wrong with the Hyperstar itself.
-Stars can look like old-model spacecraft from ancient aliens.
+Stars look like old-model spacecraft from ancient aliens.

 Secure the SCT on its mount and tilt it slightly upward, toward you, so that you can look straight down into the corrector.
 The telescope should not point horizontally or down.